saasbook/hw-sinatra-saas-wordguesser/README.md

 `word_with_guesses`, which substitutes the correct guesses made so far into the word.

+### Debugging Tip

-* Debugging Tip: when running tests, you can insert the Ruby command `debugger` into your app code to drop into the command-line debugger and inspect variables and so on.
+When running tests, you can insert the Ruby command `debugger` into your app code to drop into the command-line debugger and inspect variables and so on.
 Type `h` for help at the debug prompt.
 Type `c` to leave the debugger and continue running your code.

-* Self-check: take a look at the code in the class method `get_random_word`, which retrieves a random word from a Web service we found that does just that.
+* Take a look at the code in the class method `get_random_word`, which retrieves a random word from a Web service we found that does just that.
 Use the following command to verify that the Web service actually works this way.
 Run it several times to verify that you